Difference between Surviving and Thriving

 While some people can survive a half century of smoking, no one thrives on it.
 Alcoholics can tolerate a suicidal lifestyle for decades.
 But their body and mind suffer and age rapidly in the process.
 None of these feats are good for the human body.
-Yet our tenacity is oftentimes our undoing.
-We assume that a diet that doesn’t immediately kill us must be good for us.
+Our tenacity is oftentimes our undoing.
+A diet that doesn’t immediately kill us must be good for us.
 Not so.

-We need to pursue optimal health and “thriving” before our many ailments will go away.
+We need to pursue optimal health and “thrive” before our many ailments will go away.
 There appears to be a “dose-dependent” response curve with the health benefits of many nutrients.

 -Most people can live on 100 micrograms (mcg)